dequbed/draft-reitzenstein-auth-opaque/draft-reitzenstein-kitten-opaque.md

 The client authenticates the server using KE2 and the KSF parameters, also showing the integrity of the channel binding data in the process, and generates a final KE3 it can return to the server.

+TODO: Specify the exact math from OPAQUE and how it protects the channel binding data.
+TL;DR both KE2 and KE3 contain a MAC over data processed in the authentication exchange, those should protect cb-data.

 Upon receipt of KE3 the server can validate the authentication exchange including integrity of the channel binding data it sent previously, and extract a session key that strongly authenticates the client to the server.

+TODO: Would it be sensible to send the values contained in KE1/2/3 directly and change up the generation of the KE2 and KE3 MACs to be over the line-encoding like it is in SCRAM?

+TODO: Define one set of primitives; probably OPAQUE-A255SHA(-PLUS), using HKDF, HMAC, ristretto255, SHA-512 and Argon2i(d?)

 # OPAQUE Mechanism Names